Give

 Maud started building Mulita Hospital in the1980s followed by Mulita Primary School.
 Both buildings were completed in 2013.
 Today, the school has around 700 pupils.

-Now at the age of 84, Maud is investigating how best to expand the buildings to accommodate the ongoing work.
-The ministry already comprises of the hospital, primary school, nursery, staff accommodation and offices.
+Right up until March this year, Maud was investigating how best to expand the buildings to accommodate the ongoing work.
+Her ministry comprises of the hospital, primary school, nursery, staff accommodation and offices.

 ‘The Lord allowed me to have that experience to share with the world what a mighty God we have who brought me through.